The United Kingdom, Great Britain, and England – Explained

 Our empire is in decline.
 There are many reasons for this.
 We were the only superpower left standing after WWII, there was a time not long ago when China and India barely even registered on our economic radar, and the scale of military, government, insurance, regulation, and debts both private and public have grown to the point where they consume the fruits of our labor and leave us the pits.

-Those interested in sustaining the status quo have been pulling the puppet strings of politics in order to convince us that what we need to do to save ourselves is to feed them.
+Those interested in sustaining the status quo have been pulling the puppet strings of politics.
 They’ve convinced us that by giving large amounts of taxpayer money to the largest and most inept banks, so that they may loan it back to us at interest, we will save ourselves money.
 They’ve convinced us that by getting rid of people’s old cars, we get them to buy new cars, thus providing jobs.
 This is the classic broken window fallacy, that in order to save the economy, we should all go out and throw a rock through our neighbor’s window.
 Think of all the people we could employ making new windows!
 Now they want us to believe that the best way to save small business is to make small business loans more available, as if more debt is what small business needs to succeed.

 There are times when the best ideas are the ones that sound the worst on the surface, A friend sent me this video from The Renegade Economist the other day, and I must admit I’m fascinated by the concept:

 As horrible and unfair an idea as it may seem to reward those who have gotten into excess debt by cancelling their debts, I think the fallout from such a plan could very well leave us in a much more sustainable society.
 The first round of this is the toughest, both from the perspective of fairness, and in coming up with the money.
-Lets assume that the government simply prints money and pays off all debts acquired before the passing of the bill.
+Lets assume that the government simply prints money and gives it out under the understanding that it must go to outstanding debt first if applicable.
 This would create a massive devaluation of the dollar, which would be bad, right?

 Can we agree that the recent success of Chinese industry can be attributed to their pegging of their currency below the dollar in order to get us to buy their goods and outsource to their industry?
 If we can say that their success is due to them devaluing their currency, then why do we insist that doing the same would ruin ours?
 It would level the playing field and herald the return of manufacturing.